TediashviliGiorgi/57challenges/C#/Readme..md

 RestAPIReact: REST API Challenges: Practice coding skills with 57 challenges from the book.
 React and asp .net core.

-WPF: REST API Challenges: Practice coding skills with 57 challenges from the book.
-Using a WPF.

 Challenge1 -------> Sol1